you almost certainly need for the examples:

 Installation

-# you almost certainly need:
+# you almost certainly need for the examples:

 # Install celecx